CarlosMartinRengel/CarlosMartinRengel/README.md

 Young data analyst who is discovering this exciting world.

-Here I will upload some small projects, which I will develop while I improve my skills in data science and analytics.
+Here I will upload some small projects, which I will develop while I improve my skills and knowledge in the field of data science and analytics.

 ### If you want to stay in touch, I invite you to connect with me!
 [![Email](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:carlosmartinrengel@gmail.com) [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/carlos-martin-rengel/)